What is the Youth Ambassadors Program?

 When is the Youth Ambassadors Program?

-Every summer, between late June and mid-August
+Summer, between late June and mid-August.

 – – –